 Email | Bio

-This Advanced Certificate program prepares elementary school teachers for on-site positions as elementary school mathematics specialists who serve as resources to their peer teachers.
-They will be prepared in mathematics content, pedagogical alternatives, reform-based curriculum, multiple assessment methodologies and leadership skills.
+This advanced certificate program prepares elementary school teachers for on-site positions as school and district STEM specialists who serve as resources to their peer teachers.
+They will be prepared in STEM content, pedagogical alternatives, reform-based curriculum, multiple assessment methodologies and leadership skills.

-This program is intended for teachers who have a master’s degree, are currently certified in elementary education and who are seeking continued professional development.
+This program is intended for teachers who have a master’s degree, are currently certified in grades 1-6 (elementary/childhood education) and who are seeking continued professional development.
 Students who complete this program will:

-- Understand students as diverse learners of mathematics with a variety of learning styles; and
+- Recognize students as diverse learners with a variety of learning styles.